techarek/charformer-flax/README.md

-# charformer-jax
+# charformer-flax
-JAX implementation of Charformer
+Flax implementation of Charformer